 \section{Abstract}

-We show that if a disc triangulation has all internal vertex degrees at least $6$, then the full triangulation may be determined from the pairwise graph distance between boundary vertices.
-A similar result holds for quadrangulations with all internal degrees at least $4$.
+We show that if all internal vertices of a disc triangulation have degree at least $6$, then the full structure can be determined from the pairwise graph distances between boundary vertices.
+A similar result holds for disc quadrangulations with all internal vertices having degree at least $4$.
 This confirms a conjecture of Itai Benjamini.
 Both degree bounds are best possible, and correspond to local non-positive curvature.
 However, we show that a natural conjecture for a ``mixed'' version of the two results is not true.